Alchemilla faeroensis: Names

-The species name, faeroensis, means "from the Faeroe Islands" in Botanical Latin.
+The species name, faeroensis, means "from the Faroe Islands" in Botanical Latin.
 Its common names include Faeroes lady's-mantle and Faeroeic lady's-mantle.

 Range and habitat

-Faeroeic lady's-mantle grows on the Faroe Islands and the eastern half of Iceland.
+Faroese lady's-mantle grows on the Faroe Islands and the eastern half of Iceland.
 The furthest west in Iceland that they have been reported is in Ásbyrgi.

-On the Faeroe Islands it is more commonly found in higher areas, but can be found all the way to the edge of the sea.
+On the Faroe Islands it is more commonly found in higher areas, but can be found all the way to the edge of the sea.
 It is commonly found in crevices and rock-ledges in relatively dry areas and alongside streams elsewhere.